Skip to main content

 Identifying Research Articles

-You must FIND research articles.
-While your professor's instructions and assignment guidelines always come first, you might also find these guides useful:
+You must FIND research articles (and choose at least one).
+While your professor's instructions and assignment guidelines always come first, these guides could also be useful:

 Browse or search within an individual title from the list of possible journals provided on your course outline (select only RESEARCH --NOT REVIEW-- ARTICLES which relate to TOPICS COVERED IN YOUR COURSE):